The Arab American Association of Engineers and Architects (AAAEA) - Capital Area, is pleased to announce its 2018 scholarship program.

-The number and amount of the scholarship(s) will be decided every year based on the amount raised by the Education and Scholarship Committee for this purpose and will be presented at a function of the Association.
-The 2016 AAAEA- Capital Area has up to $4,000 to award to the winners.
-The names of the winner(s) will be announced at the Annual Dinner Gala on October 29, 2016, and the winner(s) will receive a certificate and a check.
+The number and value of the scholarship(s) will be decided every year based on the amount raised by the Education and Career Enhancement Committee for this purpose and will be presented at a function of the Association.
+The 2018 AAAEA- Capital Area has up to $8,000 to award to the winners.
+The names of the winner(s) will be announced at the Annual Dinner Gala in October 2018, and the winner(s) will receive a certificate and a check.

-- Must be a current Student Member of the AAAEA - Capital Area or a child of a current member of the association.
-(Interested students can join AAAEA before the application deadline by contacting Mr. Eissa Haj-hamad at email@example.com).
+- Must be a current Student Member of AAAEA - Capital Area or a child of a current member of the association.
+Interested students can join AAAEA before the application deadlines by contacting Jina Al Assadi at firstname.lastname@example.org).

-- Must be an undergraduate or graduate student currently studying in the field of engineering, architecture or information technology at an accredited four year College or University.
+- Must be a Full-Time undergraduate or graduate student currently studying in the field of engineering, architecture or computer science / information technology at an accredited four year college or university.

-- Applicants must complete the AAAEA Scholarship Award Application and submit all required documents by the specified deadline.
+- Applicants must complete the AAAEA Scholarship Award Application and submit all required documents.

 Course Grades (GPA)